PSATRA/CS61B/out/production/61B practice/Debug.md

 7. Add a condition to a breakpoint.
 8. Create an execution breakpoint.

+The basic philosophy is testing different functionalities when different number appears, can either assertEquals or merely do the operation and waiting for error message.

+Consider the beauty of randomized testing: it allows us to leave the creativity of thinking of edge cases to randomness!

 Note: Randomized tests should not be used as a replacement for well-designed unit tests!
 I personally generally lean towards non-random